IrenBys/TEST/README.md

  - looking for a com port to which ftdi is connected
  - opens this port
  - asks for a message to be sent
- - and then receives this message
+ - and then receives this message.

-This script can be run by 'python -B port.py' command for Windows
+This script can be run by 'python -B port.py' command for Windows.